Cookies setting

 The way Starbucks speaks to its customers is also one of the main contributing factors to the brand’s success, in both literal and figurative senses.

 Literally, every piece of communication is considerate and on-brand.
-From social media posts to the interaction and transaction in-store, Starbucks has generated a consistent and appealing tone, supporting content and communication with its customers.
+From social media posts to in-store interaction and transactions, Starbucks has generated a consistent and appealing tone, supporting content and communication with its customers.

 Nevertheless, the brand doesn’t always have the opportunity to speak directly to its customers, so they communicate figuratively instead.
 The language they choose is just as influential for the brand if it’s not direct communication.
 A typical example of this is in their printed materials.
 A product description is not direct communication, but the brand can still take advantage of the language.